We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Animal Stoppers Mole and Vole Repellent

-To prevent moles, voles, shrews, and other burrowing animals from digging tunnels or nesting in the yard, repellent solutions like this mole and vole repellent from Animal Stoppers are required to drive pests away.
-This granular mole repellent has an all-natural castor oil formula that won’t cause harm to nearby vegetation and is even safe to use around kids and pets.
+For getting rid of yard moles, voles, shrews, and other burrowing animals, effective repellent solutions like this mole and vole repellent from Animal Stoppers drive pests away.
+This granular mole repellent has an all-natural castor and peppermint oil formula that won’t cause harm to nearby vegetation and is even safe to use around kids and pets.
 Apply the repellent by shaking the granules out of the ready-to-use shaker jug to create a chemical barrier over and around mole hills.

 The granules are water- and weather-resistant, so after application, the user doesn’t need to worry about the treatment washing away for up to 30 days.
 Mole and Vole Stopper is an odor-free treatment option that is both affordable and effective.
 However, it should be noted that there is only enough repellent in this jug to treat about 1,800 square feet of landscape.